Muhammad-ijazCRT/-Python-Background-Removal-System/README.md

-# python-backgroun-removal-system
+# Real-Time_Background_remover
-python backgroun removal system
+Using OpenCV and CVzone